 Mapping Network Ports

-Another important concept to know is how Docker handles networking.
+Another important concept to know is how Docker on Windows handles networking.
 For a brief introduction, let’s see what it takes to access a web service running in a container from the local host.

 First, spin up a demo image that will run an example webpage.
 Download and run the Docker image called dockersamples/static-site.
 You’ll use